laur89/docker-seedbox-rclone-fetch-extract/README.md

    data to; if not defined, then a directory is created inside `$DEST_FINAL`; it's highly recommended you define this.
 Also make sure it lies on the same filesystem as `DEST_FINAL`, so `mv` command is atomic;
+- `DEPTH`: sets the depth level at which files are searched/synced at; defaults to 1;
 - `CRON_PATTERN`: cron pattern to be used to execute the syncing script;
    eg `*/10 * * * *` to execute every 10 minutes; defaults to every 5 min;
 - `SKIP_EXTRACT`: set this to any non-empty value to skip archived file extraction;